Pan Pacific International Holdings Corporation

-Each sustainability promotion measure is planned and proposed by the committees and divisions in charge in each area under the supervision of the Executive Officer in charge, the Representative Director and Senior Managing Executive Officer, CSO (Chief Strategy Officer), and is reflected in the business activities of the Group companies.
+Each sustainability promotion measure is planned and proposed by the committees and divisions in charge in each area under the supervision of the Executive Officer in charge, the Director, Managing Executive Officer and CAO (Chief Administrative Officer), and is reflected in the business activities of the Group companies.

 In addition, we regularly report on our activities at board meetings in order to formulate policies and goals, with important initiatives being discussed and approved before being implemented.